-In the table below the financial assets and liabilities, as recognized in the statement of financial position as at December 31, 2020 and 2019, are presented on a discounted basis and are based on their expected cash flows.
+In the table below the financial assets and liabilities, as recognized in the statement of financial position as at December 31, 2021 and 2020, are presented on a discounted basis and are based on their expected cash flows.
 Management expects that the cash flows from certain financial assets and liabilities will be different from their contractual terms either because management has the discretionary ability to manage the cash flows or because past experience indicates that cash flows will differ from contractual terms.

 Management estimates that undiscounted cash flows for financial liabilities approximates the information presented in the below table and is not separately presented.
+Lease liabilities are presented in note 9.